Below you’ll find the most frequently asked questions on the different precious metal bullion products Kitco Offers.

 The spot price is the price at which a precious metal is trading on the open commodity market.
 It does not include the (usually high) costs of refining the raw, newly-mined metal and manufacturing coins and bars from it.
 This inherent fabrication cost is factored into the prices listed on our bullion product list.

-Kitco does not charge sales tax for any U.S. transaction.
+Kitco does not currently charge sales tax for any transactions being delivered to a US address.

 Kitco does not always sell mint-condition or proof coins.
 In addition to coins sourced directly from various national mints, our stock contains coins that have been sold to us by individual customers.
 While we do sell some new or uncirculated coins, we cannot guarantee that the coins you receive will be new.
 Because the value of precious metal bullion coins is based on the metal they contain, the condition (new or pre-circulated) of any coin does not affect its market value.